From Cabins to Homes

 A Resort, a Tavern and a Dance Hall

 New Glampe's building, circa 1961

-Most of the neighborhood kids spent their summers at the beach.
-In addition to swimming, Glampe’s had pinball machines and sold pop, ice cream and candy.
-In the late 50’s to early 60’s the Red Cross offered swimming lessons for beginners and intermediate swimmers, and many of the neighborhood children learned to swim there.
+Most of the neighborhood kids spent their summers at the beach, swimming and playing pinball.
+In the late 50’s to early 60’s the Red Cross offered swimming lessons for beginners and intermediate swimmers, and many of the local children learned to swim there.